Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-The Canadian Centre for Occupational Health and Safety (CCOHS) was founded by an Act of Parliament in 1978 with a mandate to promote health and safety in the workplace and to enhance the physical and mental health of working Canadians.
 CCOHS operates under the legislative authority of the Canadian Centre for Occupational Health and Safety Act (S.C., 1977-78, c.
 29) which was passed by unanimous vote in the Canadian Parliament.
+CCOHS’ mandate is to promote health and safety in the workplace and to enhance the physical and mental health of workers in Canada.
 CCOHS functions as an independent departmental corporation under Schedule II of the Financial Administration Act and is accountable to Parliament through the Minister of Employment, Workforce Development and Labour.

 As Canada's national occupational health and safety resource, CCOHS is dedicated to the advancement of workplace health and safety.
 We do this by providing information and knowledge transfer services; training and education; cost-effective tools for improving occupational health and safety performance; management systems services supporting health and safety programs; injury and illness prevention initiatives and promoting the total well-being – physical, psychosocial and mental health - of working people.

 CCOHS is a recognized leader in providing effective programs, products and services, which are based on the centre's core knowledge, collection of occupational health and safety information, and application of information management technologies.